themhz/themhz-phpsharepilot/readme.md

 pages in facebook, you can create separate schedule posts for those channels.
 You can add many users to work with campaigns.
 You can add more social media channels or extend the script as you please in order to solve your issues.
 The script uses a simple php framework with a very simple ORM.
-It uses php 8+ and mysql.
+It uses php 8+ and mysql 5.7 .
 You can install it on your server and use it even if you have wordpress or joomla or any other framework.
-You seemply need to provide the links that are to be shared and posted in the social media.*
+You simply need to provide the links that are to be shared and posted in the social media.*

 Features
 --